mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 # JavaScript (client wallets)

+## Introduction

+Our Javascript library is designed so you can rapidly and easily provide secure financial services to your users using standard web development knowledge.
+You no longer have to be a blockchain wizard to give the powers of magic internet money to your customers.

+With this library you will be able to create advanced, non-custodial, in-browser wallets.

-The mainnet library is currently in a <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">beta stage</span>.
+<p style="font-size: 90%;">The mainnet library is currently in a <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">beta stage</span>.
 Things may change randomly.
-There is no backward compatibility guarantee yet, even though we try not to break things too often.
+There is no backward compatibility guarantee yet, even though we try not to break things too often.</p>

 <!-- Your stack: Browser + IndexedDB PHP Other -->